-Do you have family?
+Do you have a family?
 If so, do you have enough time to spend with them?
 How do you balance work and life outside of work?

 Yes, I have two kids aged 17 and 14.
 They are engrossed in their school and lives.
-They made the choice after I resigned my last job about not moving again because they loved their school in the area we live in.
+They made the choice after I resigned from my last job about not moving again because they loved their school in the area we live in.
 They are ok with me being gone for weeks at a time.
 I keep in touch via FaceBook and texting.
 If they need homework help, they email me papers to proofread.
 My husband stays home and is now retired so they have a parent home all the time.
 I schedule my work contract to be off when they are off during the school breaks.
 I do at least six weeks off with them in the summer.
 My kids are well travelled and worldly.
 They appreciate it when I’m at home but don’t have an issue with me being gone.
 When I’m at work, I’m completely immersed in the job.
 Before I leave, I have all my charts and signatures done, so there are no loose ends since many times I won’t be returning.

 Do you have any final piece of advice for students interested in pursuing a locum tenens career?

 Locums works if you understand that most of the need is in rural areas of the country.
 Don’t limit yourself to a single state license and expect to always be employed (I have four active licenses).
 Not every locum company has contracts with all sites.
 Have at least two companies you work with for placement, three at the most, otherwise you have too many sites vying for your time.
 Most sites expect a two-month minimum commitment, sometimes more just because of how much hassle it is to credential a new doctor.
 That doesn’t mean you can’t take a break in the middle of it.
 Sometime I work six weeks then take two weeks off and then work another six weeks, etc. Usually the site will work with you.
 Don’t be afraid to say what time you need off.